 - Remove any loose items and stow cargo in the appropriate compartments.

-Get the Outside of the RV Ready to Transport
+Outside the RV

 - Check that all parking, brake, turn signal, and indicator lights are functional.